Industrial Shredders

 wipes-ready-flushable-wipes-solution-jwc

-A dual-shaft shredder works similarly to a single-shaft one, except it uses two counter-rotating shafts with blades that pull material through and shred it.
+A dual-shafted shredder works similarly to a single-shafted one, except it uses two counter-rotating shafts with blades that pull material through and shred it.
 They are particularly effective for heavy-duty shredding applications and are widely used in various industries to reduce the size of waste materials, including electronics, wood and biomass, metal, plastic, rubber, and other solid waste.

 Cutting Technique/Cutter Mechanism